smartdevicelink/sdl_evolution/proposals/nnnn-video-streaming-capabilities.md

 ## Notes

-While this proposal includes an idea of `preferredResolution`, it does not provide a mean to determine the actual resolution of the video stream.
-In other word, a HMI cannot know whether a SDL app uses a resolution of `preferredResolution` or not without inspecting the H.264 video stream (such as SPS NAL unit).
+While this proposal includes an idea of `preferredResolution`, it does not provide a means to determine the actual resolution of the video stream.
+In other words, a HMI cannot know whether a SDL app uses a resolution of `preferredResolution` or not without inspecting the H.264 video stream (such as SPS NAL unit).
 The HMI needs video stream's resolution information in order to send out touch events with correct coordinate on the video image.
 This issue is outside the scope of this proposal, and may be addressed by another one.